Immunosenescence

 Immunosenescence is the gradual deterioration of the immune system, brought on by natural age advancement.
 A 2020 review concluded that the adaptive immune system is affected more than the innate immune system.
 Immunosenescence involves both the host's capacity to respond to infections and the development of long-term immune memory.
 Age-associated immune deficiency is found in both long- and short-lived species as a function of their age relative to life expectancy rather than elapsed time.

 It has been studied in animal models including mice, marsupials and monkeys.
 Immunosenescence is a contributory factor to the increased frequency of morbidity and mortality among the elderly.
 Along with anergy and T-cell exhaustion, immunosenescence belongs among the major immune system dysfunctional states.
 However, while T-cell anergy is a reversible condition, as of 2020 no techniques for immunosenescence reversal had been developed.

 Immunosenescence is not a random deteriorative phenomenon, rather it appears to inversely recapitulate an evolutionary pattern.
 Most of the parameters affected by immunosenescence appear to be under genetic control.
 Immunosenescence can be envisaged as the result of the continuous challenge of the unavoidable exposure to a variety of antigens such as viruses and bacteria.

 Age-associated decline in immune function

 Aging of the immune system is a controversial phenomenon.
 Senescence refers to replicative senescence from cell biology, which describes the condition when the upper limit of cell divisions (Hayflick limit) has been exceeded, and such cells commit apoptosis or lose their functional properties.
 Immunosenescence generally means a robust shift in both structural and functional parameters that has a clinically relevant outcome.
 Thymus involution is probably the most relevant factor responsible for immunosenescence.
 Thymic involution is common in most mammals; in humans it begins after puberty, as the immunological defense against most novel antigens is necessary mainly during infancy and childhood.

 The major characteristic of the immunosenescent phenotype is a shift in T-cell subpopulation distribution.
 As the thymus involutes, the number of naive T cells (especially CD8+) decreases, thus naive T cells homeostatically proliferate into memory T cells as a compensation.
 It is believed that the conversion to memory phenotype can be accelerated by restimulation of the immune system by persistent pathogens such as CMV and HSV.
 By age 40, an estimated 50% to 85% of adults have contracted human cytomegalovirus (HCMV).
+Recurring infections by latent herpes viruses can exhaust the immune system of elderly persons.
 Consistent, repeated stimulation by such pathogens leads to preferential differentiation of the T-cell memory phenotype, and a 2020 review reported that CD8+ T-cell precursors, specific for the most rare and less frequently present antigens shed the most.
-However, such a distribution shift leads to increased susceptibility to non-persistent infection, cancer, autoimmune diseases, cardiovascular health conditions and many others.
+Such a distribution shift leads to increased susceptibility to non-persistent infection, cancer, autoimmune diseases, cardiovascular health conditions and many others.

 T cells are not the only immune cells affected by aging: